Appendix

 The management team analyses the feedback received from stakeholders to identify common themes, concerns, and suggestions.
 This can help to inform decision-making processes and identify areas where changes may be needed.
 The management team takes stakeholder perspectives into account for decision-making.
 This is done by considering the impact of decisions on stakeholders and taking their views into account when making decisions.

-2-30Collective bargaining agreementsSamskip follows all local laws and regulations therefore all employees fall under collective agreements.
+2-30Collective bargaining agreementsSamskip follows all local laws and regulations regarding collective agreements.

 GRI 3 Material Topics 2021